lsjroberts/gelatin-design/_posts/2018-06-29-javascript-ecosystem.md

     <strong>Registries</strong>
 </h2>

 As stated earlier, development ecosystems should be decentralised.
-To make it easy and actually practical it should be based on open source packages and baked in to the package manager.
+To make this easy and actually practical it should be based on open source packages and baked in to the package manager.

 ```
 wool init --registry